-The Linear Dynamical System (LDS), chapter (24) is a standard time-series model in which a latent linear process generates the observed time-series.
-Complex time-series which are not well described globally by a single LDS, may be divided into segments, each modelled by a potentially different LDS.
+Complex timeseries which are not well described globally by a single Linear Dynamical System may be divided into segments, each modelled by a potentially different LDS.
 Such models can handle situations in which the underlying model 'jumps' from one parameter setting to another.
 For example a single LDS might well represent the normal flows in a chemical plant.
-However, if there is a break in a pipeline, the dynamics of the system changes from one set of linear flow equations to another.
-This scenario could be modelled by two sets of linear systems, each with different parameters, with a discrete latent variable at each time $s_t \in \{\text{normal}, \text{pipe broken}\}$, indicating which of the LDSs is most appropriate at the current time.
-This is called a Switching LDS and used in many disciplines, from econometrics to Machine Learning [12, 104, 167, 154, 153, 57, 54, 212, 295, 168].
+When a break in a pipeline occurs, the dynamics of the system changes from one set of linear flow equations to another.
+This scenario can be modelled suing a sets of two linear systems, each with different parameters.
+The discrete latent variable at each time $s_t \in \{\text{normal, pipe broken}\}$ indicates which of the LDSs is most appropriate at the current time.
+This is called a Switching LDS and used in many disciplines, from econometrics to machine learning [13, 110, 174, 161, 160, 60, 57, 218, 303, 175].